-Checksheets for each class are available on the BEAM Department website and on the Registrar's website.
-Students must fulfill the checksheet requirements according to the calendar year of their date of entry.
-Required BME courses are offered during the academic year, with expected offerings indicated on the checksheet.
-These checksheets are available publicly through the Registrar's website (https://www.registrar.vt.edu/graduation-multi-brief/checksheets.html).
-Students should plan to take each course during the academic-year semester as indicated on the appropriate checksheet.
-The minimum number of credits for graduation is specified on the checksheet as well.
-Each student must complete the credit hour minimum specified on the checksheet for their date of entry with a minimum overall GPA of 2.00 and minimum in-major GPA of 2.00.
+Students should plan to take each course during the academic-year semester as indicated on the appropriate roadmap or checksheet.
+Each student must complete the credit hour minimum specified on the degree requirements for their date of entry with a minimum overall GPA of 2.00 and minimum in-major GPA of 2.00.
 All BMES prefix courses count towards the in-major GPA.